aws-powertools/powertools-lambda-typescript/docs/features/event-handler/http.md

 !!! tip
     We recommend defining separate route handlers for each HTTP method within your Lambda function, as the functionality typically differs between operations such as `GET`, `POST`, `PUT`, `DELETE` etc

+#### Using decorators

+If you prefer to use the decorator syntax, you can use the same methods on a class method to register your route handlers.
+Learn more about how Powertools for TypeScript supports [decorators](../../getting-started/usage-patterns.md).

+=== "Decorator syntax"

+    ```ts hl_lines="10 21 32"
+    --8<-- "examples/snippets/event-handler/http/gettingStarted_decorators_basic.ts"
+    ```

+    !!! tip
+        We recommend passing a reference to `this` to ensure the correct class scope is propagated to the route handler functions.

 ### Data validation

 !!! note "Coming soon"